Anoncheg1/diboard/feeds.md

 Recomendations:
 ---------

+* Be especially carefull with writing peerhost names in peers.conf and groups.conf.
+If you made mistake in hostnames there is no warning message for it.
+* Do not change id in groups.conf ever.
+Do not change group name if you have peers.
-* Public list of peers per group at the main page.
+* Public list of peers per group/board at the main page.
 Strongly recommended.
 * Watch for changes of that list at your peers.
-* Do not join to too large list of peers.
 * You must monitor every group of peers.
+* Do not join to too large list of peers (group/board).
-* If something go wrong in group all that you can do is accept it or disconnect from whole list.
+* If something go wrong in group all that you can do is accept it or disconnect from whole list (group/board).
-* Do not change id in groups.conf ever.
-Do not change group name if you have peers.
-* Be especially carefull with writing peerhost names in peers.conf and groups.conf.
-If you made mistake in hostnames there is no warning message for it.
+* Time at your host should not differ by the perceived user value.

 **peers per groups - groups.conf MUST be public**